 I’m glad we’re not the only ones who love that feature!

-Glen from Free From Broke offered his take on Orange Savings:
+Glen from Free From Broke offered his take on their savings:

 I completely agree with Glen’s observation – we’ve noticed the difference ourselves between our other bank and our savings at ING Direct (now Capital 360).

 While we don’t have an account from them, I’ve heard some great things about USAA from a few bloggers.

 I thought it would be beneficial for readers to hear from customers.

 Jesse at PF Firewall had a lot of wonderful things to say: